john-cd/rust_howto/src/categories/concurrency/multithreading.md

 {{#include ../../../deps/tests/multithreading_spawn_join.rs}}
 ```

-When the main thread of a Rust program completes, all spawned threads are shut down, whether or not they have finished running.
+When the main thread of a Rust program completes, all {{i:spawned threads}} are shut down, whether or not they have finished running.

 ## Scoped threads